alicjamusial/argon/README.md

 Both boards were designed using [KiCad 5.1.6](https://kicad-pcb.org/).

 ### ◾ Software
-TBD: link to flash programmer/reader software
+Argon software is available in [this repository](https://github.com/alicjamusial/argon-driver).

 ### ◾ Known issues